-Projects cannot have "senior" or other age--restricted designation.
+Projects cannot have "senior" or other age-restricted designation.

-•a.
+a.
 General Occupancy projects with greater than or equal to 25% of the units having two or more bedrooms.
 A project that has occupancy restrictions or preferences that favor tenants with special needs and can demonstrate the need for one-bedroom units exclusively will be given the ten (10) points.

-- 2. Income Targeting: - a.
+2. Income Targeting

+a.
 Greater than or equal to 20% of the total number of units are reserved for very low income ($\leq 50\%$ AMI).

 b.
-Greater than or equal to 10% but fewer than 100% of the total number of units are reserved for extremely low income ($\leq 30\%$ AMI)(2) Units in this category will count towards the calculation of very low income units for 2a above.
+Greater than or equal to 10% but fewer than 100% of the total number of units are reserved for extremely low income (\leq 30% AMI) Units in this category will count towards the calculation of very low income units for 2a above.

-(2) This points category is contingent upon the Authority receiving positive confirmation from HUD that National Housing Trust Fund money will be available for commitment concurrent with commitment of tax credit and HOME c.
+c.
 Percentage of non-LIHTC units in the project, including market rate/unrestricted units, units reserved for households earning more than 80% AMI but less than some other income targeting level such as 140% of AMI, or some combination of non-LIHTC unit types.